qfwc258/circuidipity/content/2014-04-08-grml-debootstrap.rst

 Any extra packages to be installed can be added to the list in ``/etc/debootstrap/packages`` and scripts to customize the setup can be placed in ``/etc/debootstrap/chroot-scripts/``.

-**Tip:** If configuring a device that only has a wireless interface (like my Chromebook) add the ``wireless-tools`` and ``wpasupplicant`` packages to the install list...
+**Tip:** If configuring a device that only has a wireless interface (like my Chromebook) add the ``wireless-tools`` and ``wpasupplicant`` packages to the install list.

+GRML auto-detects ``crypt_root``, updating ``fstab`` and creating a mountpoint for the device in ``/media``.
+Mount the newly-created partitions and install a minimal Debian setup...

 .. code-block:: bash

-    mount -t ext4 /dev/mapper/crypt_root /media
+    mount /media/crypt_root
-    mkdir /media/boot
+    mkdir /media/crypt_root/boot
-    mount -t ext4 /dev/sda2 /media/boot
+    mount -t ext4 /dev/sda2 /media/crypt_root/boot
     # optional: with 'toram' usb stick can be mounted to /media... check /etc/fstab for auto-generated entries
-    grml-debootstrap --target /media --password "PASSWORD" --hostname HOSTNAME
+    grml-debootstrap --target /media/crypt_root --password "PASSWORD" --hostname HOSTNAME

-If grml-debootstrap is run with no options a limited interactive menu is provided ... otherwise the necessary Debian packages are downloaded and system setup runs unattended to completion.
+If ``grml-debootstrap`` is run with no options a limited interactive menu is provided ... otherwise the necessary Debian packages are downloaded and system setup runs unattended to completion.

 Source: `grml-debootstrap HOWTO <http://grml.org/grml-debootstrap/>`_